funkybob/ugu/docs/compress.rst

 So this takes care of our static assets, but what about our dynamic content?

-In this case, we can easily ask our HTTP worker do handle this for us.
+In this case, we can easily ask our HTTP worker do handle this for us - after all, all our responses will go through it anyway, and having a separate process do it frees up our app workers sooner.

 First we enable `http keepalive`, then we allow `auto gzip`.

 .. code-block:: ini
    :caption: uwsgi.ini